 The city is also well known for the Forrest Gump scene, “Life is like a box of chocolates.
 You never know what you’re gonna get.”

 Eating my way through Savannah to research this article has been purely delicious!
-The guide is organized by meal to make it easy for you to plan your visit.

 Best breakfast restaurants in Savannah, GA

 Start your day with a tasty breakfast at the best casual restaurants in Savannah, GA.
 These downtown Savannah restaurants are located in the historic districts, a beautiful setting.
 They serve excellent food, usually quick, making them the best choice for family restaurants in Savannah.

 - Located between Broughton & Congress, Downtown Savannah